kubernetes/minikube/site/content/en/docs/commands/start.md

-      --kvm-hidden                        Hide the hypervisor signature from the guest in minikube (kvm2 driver only) --kvm-network string                The KVM network name. (kvm2 driver only) (default "default") --kvm-qemu-uri string               The KVM QEMU connection URI. (kvm2 driver only) (default "qemu:///system") --memory string                     Amount of RAM to allocate to Kubernetes (format: <number>[<unit>], where unit = b, k, m or g).
+      --kvm-hidden                        Hide the hypervisor signature from the guest in minikube (kvm2 driver only) --kvm-network string                The KVM network name. (kvm2 driver only) (default "default") --kvm-qemu-uri string               The KVM QEMU connection URI. (kvm2 driver only) (default "qemu:///system") --logging-format string             Set the logging format for components that support it --memory string                     Amount of RAM to allocate to Kubernetes (format: <number>[<unit>], where unit = b, k, m or g).
       --mount                             This will start the mount daemon and automatically mount files into minikube.
       --mount-string string               The argument to pass the minikube mount command on start.